TechnoSavage/runZero/sdk-sample-scripts/Kismet/README.md

 cp .env_sample .env
 ```

 - Update all of the necessary secrets in the `.env` file (NOTE: you need to rerun pipenv shell anytime you update these values to reload them)

-- Install dependancies
+- Install dependencies

 ```
 pipenv install -r requirements.txt